Here is the Cancellation Policy of Himalayan Hikers

 Make your booking one or two months prior in advance.
 If you cancel the trek due to any reason, it is mandatory to notify us.
 Cancellation charges will only be effective from the date we get your request to cancel the trek.

-If the trek gets cancelled from our side due to any reason (heavy snowfall, rainfall, natural disaster etc.) then the refund will not be initiated but we will arrange another trek.
+If the trek gets canceled from our side due to any reason (heavy snowfall, rainfall, natural disaster etc.) then the refund will not be initiated but we will arrange another trek.

 The cancellation charges are as follows –(Bank charges deducted are not Refundable)